realbigplugins/woocommerce-bulk-discount/readme.txt

 set up to 5 discount lines.
 That should be enough for reasonable fine-tuning of the discount.

 = Is only a percentage discount implemented? =
-Since version 2.0 another type of discount is added, allowing you to set a fixed discount in currency units for the cart item subtotal.
+Since version 2.0 another type of discount is added, allowing you to set a flat discount in currency units for the cart item subtotal.
+Since version 2.4.2 you can add a fixed discount type which is a bit different than the flat discount type - see below for examples.

 = Will the discount be visible on WooCommerce e-mails and Order status as well? = Yes.
 Since version 2.0, this feature has been implemented.